k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 Starting from V8.3, Fabric can provide native E2E support for NoSQL Document Storage (such as MongoDB or CouchBase), including the following:

-* Discovery job can run on an interface of MongoDB or CouchBase instance, once the respective K2exchange connector has been installed in the project.
-Then the Catalog is created based on the discovered document hierarchy.
-(This feature is already supported prior to 8.3)
+* Discovery job can run on interfaces such as MongoDB or CouchBase, once the respective K2exchange connector has been installed in the project.
+The Catalog is then created based on the discovered document hierarchy.
+(This feature was already supported prior to V8.3)
-* The Web Studio’s Interface explorer can now present the Document’s complex structures such as nested hierarchy levels and arrays of primitives.
+* The Web Studio’s Interface explorer can now display complex document structures, such as nested hierarchy levels and arrays of primitives.
-* The Logical Unit can now be created based on the Document’s metadata retrieved from the Catalog, after discovery has run on it.
+* Logical Unit can now be created based on the Document’s metadata retrieved from the Catalog, after Discovery process has run on it.

-  * The nested hierarchy levels are then created as LU tables with a referential link to their respective parent level.
+  * Nested hierarchy levels are then created as LU tables, each with a referential link to its respective parent level.
-  * When a complex structure on any level has a non-unique name, the names of the parent levels are concatenated to it, after 3 underscores.
-E.g. ```emailInfo___emergencyContacts```.
+  * When a complex structure on any level has a non-unique name, the names of the parent levels are concatenated to it, after 3 underscores; e.g., ```emailInfo___emergencyContacts```.
-* The LU tables are created with the following system-generated fields:
+* LU tables are created with the following system-generated fields:

   * ```_docId``` is a unique ID added to each LU table.
 Its purpose is to uniquely identify the row of an instance, when splitting the document and composing it back.
   * ```_parentDocId``` is added to all LU tables except for the root table, and it is used for creating the referential link from the nested structure to its parent structure.